cbshiles/KALX-libfms/doc/fms/mathematics.md

 Note $\Pi_j$ is $\mathcal{F}_{j-1}$ measurable (aka _predictable_).
 There are many possible deflators, but this is canonical given a short rate process.

+One interesting fact about the fixed income world is that the price deflator determines the price of every instrument.

 ### Zero Coupon Bonds